kalviumcommunity/S65_Arman_Capstone_Sumanize/README.md

 # Sumanize

-Sumanize is a versatile text summarization tool that creates concise, accurate summaries from articles, PDFs, and YouTube videos.
+Sumanize is a versatile text summarization tool that creates concise, accurate summaries from articles, PDFs, documents and YouTube videos.
 It includes an interactive chat for asking questions about the content and a feature to quickly humanize AI-generated text, making summaries natural and easy to read.

 ### Key Features: